mac641/qnap-nas-backup/README.md

     * Shared folders on *QTS* are stored under `/share`.
 This directory is mounted as volume into the container.
-Add your preferred subdirectories to `BACKUP_DIRS`. **NOTE**: These directories **have to be separated by , (commas)** and will be backed up.
+Add your preferred subdirectories to `BACKUP_DIRS`. **NOTE**: These directories **have to be separated by , (commas)** and will be backed up later on.
     * `TARGET_ADDRESS` has to be a *IPv4* address within your local network.
 1. Start backing up by typing `docker-compose --compatibility up -d`.

 ## Customization
-If you would like to back up different directories, feel free to adjust `backup.sh` to your needs.
-Don't forget to mount these directories as volumes.
+If you would like to back up or restore different directories, feel free to adjust `backup.sh`, `restore.sh` or `Makefile` to your needs.
+Don't forget to mount these directories as volumes and **adjust the `make` invocation in the Dockerfile**.

 ## Contributing
 PRs, feedback and improvement suggestions are very welcome! :)